quintype/malibu/tutorial/best-practices.md

 _This tutorial was contributed by [Andukuri Venkata Phaneendra](https://www.linkedin.com/in/venkata-phaneendra-andukuri/)_

-The website speed makes the first impression about your business.
-It’s essential to understand that you won’t get a second chance when it comes to user experience.
-Low website speed is one of the most frustrating things that will turn people off about your resource.
-Following some best practices can result in better user experience.

 In this tutorial we will discuss some of the best practices which improve the performance

 ## Accessibility